aws-samples/aws-hybrid-storage-workshop/scenario-1/module-2/README.md

 <details>
 <summary><strong>Connect windows to gateway (expand for details)</strong></summary><p>

-1. Return to your Windows instanceRDP sesssion and open the iSCSI Initiator utility by clicking the Windows logo in the bottom left corner and typing ‘iscsi’ and then clicking iSCSI Initiator from the search results.
+1. Return to your Windows instance RDP sesssion and open the iSCSI Initiator utility by double clicking the **iSCSI Initiator** shortcut on the desktop.

 2. Click ‘Yes’ if prompted to enable the iSCSI service in Windows